libattachsql/libattachsql/docs/api/examples.rst

    attachsql_query(con[1], strlen(query2), query2, 0, NULL, &error);
    attachsql_query(con[2], strlen(query3), query3, 0, NULL, &error);

-The group method uses callbacks instead of polling and checking the results.
-So you only need to run the group event loop whenever ready.
+The pool method uses callbacks instead of polling and checking the results.
+So you only need to run the pool event loop whenever ready.
 This is non-blocking and will only fire a callback if there is data ready:

 .. code-block:: c

    while(done_count < 3)
    {
-     attachsql_group_run(group);
+     attachsql_pool_run(pool);
    }

 When there is an event to be triggered such as a row ready in the buffer the callback is triggered: